aGotelli/Projet1/README.md

 ### <a name="Ri-Robot(2,0)"></a>The robot_base.h
-  It contains all the ROS related functions, i.e. publisher, subscribers, operations.
-In this class, all the functions are declared as virtual and called in the isMoving() member function, that executes all of them in order to make the simulation possible and accurate.
+  It contains all the ROS related functions, i.e. publisher, subscribers and operations.
 This class is mostly an interface, it provides the tools to interface the ROS architecture.
 To enforce this idea, it contains only pure virtual function, the only exceptions are the callback for the Twist message and the function isMoving() that are virtual.
+Is the member function isMoving() that calls all the other memeber functions.
+In this way,all the functions are executed in order to make the simulation possible and accurate.

 ##### See below